 Traditionally, when making a movie, filmmakers break down a script, create a schedule, figure out who they need to hire, create a budget, raise the money, hire freelances, pay the freelances, make the movie and then sell the movie – In this old model, before non-discriminatory VOD distribution, the idea of making a movie was like the lottery.

 Very few filmmakers ever gave thought to the marketing and eventual sales of the movie.
 They just made the movie, traveled the festivals and film markets and hoped for the best.

 In the event a good distribution deal transpired, investors got lucky.
 If it didn’t happen, investors would once again learn the age-old lesson that filmaking is risky.
-In the meantime, after WRAPPING, the hired freelancers working in this space would simply collect their final check and move onto their next project.
-And they could really care less about distribution…
+In the meantime, after WRAPPING, freelancers collect their final checks and move onto their next projects.
+Most could really care less about distribution.

-While this may at first seem outlandish, I’m simply shoving filmmaking into a traditional upstart model, complete with stock options.
+While this may at first seem outlandish, there is nothing new about the new model of filmmaking.
+We are simply talking about shoving filmmaking into a traditional upstart model, complete with stock options.
 And like most upstarts, each employee will share a vested interest in making the company profitable.

 If the philosophy resonates with you, make sure to grab The Filmmaker Action Pack.